johanneshilden/lets-parse/json-combinator/README.md

 json = skipSpace *> jsonValue
 ```

+It is also useful to introduce a simple helper that translates a parser to one which ignores whitespace characters on each side of the input.

 ```haskell
 padded :: Parser a -> Parser a padded parser = skipSpace *> parser <* skipSpace